How to Make the Best Banana Bread

 Use Room-Temperature Butter

 Room-temperature butter is easier to beat together with the sugar so that the mixture incorporates air and becomes light and fluffy.
+Here are five ways to soften butter.

 Mix Wet Into Dry